ROADII-Lab/R25-IncidentDetection/README.md

    - `projection`: (integer) Defines the coordinate reference system to convert all geospatial data into and use for geospatial operations, specified as an EPSG number.
 This should be a projected coordinate system and not a geographic coordinate system.
 The default is 5070 (NAD83 / Conus Albers which is for North America).
    - `test_percentage`: (numeric) Defines the percentage of the observations to be used in the test sample (in model training).
    - `road_types`: (character) Road type or list of road types to include.
 Potential types include motorway, trunk, primary, secondary, and tertiary, defined according to OpenStreetMap.
 For OpenStreetMap definitions, visit [OSM Highway Key](https://wiki.openstreetmap.org/wiki/Key:highway).
+   - 'filter_osm: (boolean) Indicate whether to subset the analysis to only certain road segments.
+   - 'AOI_shp_path': (string) File path for the shapefile that defines the area of interest.
+   - 'include_events': (boolean) Indicate whether to include events as a predictor.
+   - 'response.var': (string) Confirm the name of the crash column that is used as the target, or response variable.
+   - 'noncrashratio': (integer) Ratio of non-crash observations to crash observations to use in sampling.

 3. Click on the scipt immediately below the parameters just described and press Alt+Ctrl+B, or from the Code menu at the top select 'Run Region' and then 'Run from Beginning to Line'.